Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 | 15-19 | One time, she was spotted by someone in the docks while her performance in the Thirsty Deckhand was still ongoing.
 She must have a double or a twin. |
 | 20+   | While cloaked, someone saw her change her appearance to a human. |

-Should the player present Laurent with this information, she will deny ever going to the outskirts or the docks.
+Should the player present Laurent and Moreau with this information, she will deny ever going to the outskirts or the docks.
 She'll claim that she spends most of her time in her quarters or in the Thirsty Deckhand.
-She will deny having a double or a twin, and if asked about changing her appearance to a human, she will deny having the ability to do so.
+She will deny having a double or a twin (Moreau will back her up, saying that she's an only child), and if asked about changing her appearance to a human, she will deny having the ability to do so.
 A successful DC 10 Wisdom (Insight) check will reveal that she's being truthful.

 ## Looking for the Lookalike
 When presented with the information about changing her appearance, she will conclude that the culprit is probably [[Aulette Huddleborne]], skipping this section and progressing straight to [[Confronting the Counterfeiter]].
-Otherwise, she will conclude that someone who looks like her is going around and damaging her reputation.
+Otherwise, Moreau will conclude that someone who looks like her is going around and damaging her reputation.

-Madame Laurent will tell the player to go to the outskirts and wait for her lookalike to show up.
+Moreau will tell the player to go to the outskirts and wait for her lookalike to show up.
 If the player would hang around in the outskirts in the evening, they will spot the lookalike.
 She has a passive perception of 13, which the player will need to beat with a Dexterity (Stealth) check if they plan to remain unseen by her.
 If she sees the player, she will recognize them and start making a run for it.

-## Chasing the Cheater
+### Chasing the Cheater
 The lookalike will try to hide around the corner in some alley and change shape to her original form.
 The player will need to catch her before that.

+Regardless of what happens, Moreau will come out of the shadows having seen the lookalike transform back, saying, "Well, well, well.
+Aulette Huddleborne".

+## Confronting the Counterfeiter

 # Appendix A